MicrosoftDocs/azure-devops-docs/docs/work/office/create-your-backlog-tasks-using-project.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-If Office Project is your preferred tool for tacking projects, you can use it to create your backlog, schedule tasks, assign resources, and track work that is also tracked in Team Services or Team Foundation Server (TFS).
+If Office Project is your preferred tool for tacking projects, you can use it to create your backlog, schedule tasks, assign resources, and track work that is also tracked in VSTS or Team Foundation Server (TFS).
 You can use Project while your development team uses the tools they prefer, all while sharing information transparently.

 Working in Project is similar to publishing and refreshing work items using [Office Excel](bulk-add-modify-work-items-excel.md), with a few differences as described [later in this topic](#Differences working in Project versus Excel).